Toward Quantum Analog Simulation of Many-Body Supersymmetry with Rydberg Atom Arrays

-These comparisons show the equivalence between both methods at temperatures below the gap.
-This implies that the Witten index can be inferred from QGCA.
-The QGCA technique physically corresponds to the steady-state measurements of $n_d$ on separate spin chains (of different $L$), and tabulating the outcomes of the parity as shown in Fig.~\ref{schm}a.
+We find that, at temperatures below the gap, the Witten index can be inferred from QGCA.
+The QGCA technique physically corresponds to the steady-state measurements of $n_d$ on separate spin chains (of different $L$), and tabulating the outcomes of the parity as shown in Fig.~\ref{schm}(a).
 These measurement results can then be combined to find $\widetilde{W}$.
+Note that the $\widetilde{W}$ extracted from a distribution at high temperature, respecting both (i) and (ii), is equivalent to the one extracted under QGCA at low temperature, up to the normalization $\mathcal{Z}$.

+Implementing our protocol in an experiment requires careful consideration of the timescales.
+In Rydberg platforms, the XXZ model is engineered through external driving.
+For instance, fast driving fields are needed to establish a rotating frame in Ref.~\onlinecite{NGUYEN2018} or Floquet pulses in Ref.~\onlinecite{scholl2022}.
+We assume that these driving fields set the shortest time scale $\lesssim J^{-1}$.
+These fast-driving fields must be interleaved with system-reservoir interactions that, as we find, take a suitably long time to implement thermalization, $\sim 10^2 J^{-1}$.
+Finally, we assume that external sources of decoherence of the many-body quantum state occur on the longest timescales.

 \emph{Topological protection-} We now demonstrate topological protection of $\widetilde{W}$.
-We use GCA for the results in this section (See Ref.~\cite{supplemental} for results using QGCA).
-Such protection implies that quantum analogue simulators can study SUSY in the XXZ model even in the presence of some imperfections in the Hamiltonian parameters about the SUSY point.
+We use GCA for the results in this section (See Ref.~\onlinecite{supplemental} for results using QGCA).
+Such protection implies that quantum simulators can study SUSY in the XXZ model even in the presence of imperfections in the Hamiltonian parameters about the SUSY point.